 “Everyone wants to just have sex.
 No one’s looking for a boyfriend.”
-It’s a complaint I’ve heard from almost all my single gay friends in New York City.
+It’s a complaint I’ve heard from almost all my single queer friends in New York City.
 Many have been single for at least a year.

 I’m not.
 I just think it can send a misleading message.
 Guys are going to think you’re solely interested in sex.
 (This is why I send nudes, because often I am only interested in sex.)
-My friends then invite a man over to their apartment.
+My friends then invite a guy over to their apartment.
 Less than 100 words are said between them.
 Within seconds, underwear is around ankles.
 Within minutes, both men have orgasmed.
 Then the guy leaves, the entire exchange lasting no longer than 20 minutes from start to finish.

 As the old saying goes, my friends are looking for love in all the wrong places.

 And what happens when they find a man they do like — one who treats them with respect, like more than a piece of meat?
 They fall head over heels instantaneously.

 This has happened to me a few times.